 On the other hand, the cloud revenue of Amazon (AWS revenue) grew to $35 billion in 2019 from $25.7 billion in 2018.
 AWS revenue represented 12% of the net sales of the company in 2019 against 11% in 2018.
 While consolidated net revenue of the company experienced 20% growth in 2019, its AWS revenue experienced 37% growth.
 However, Amazon has continued to make prices more competitive across the AWS range and that offset some of the revenue growth from AWS.
 Increased customer usage mainly drove the growth of revenue across the AWS segment.

 Microsoft is a leading player in the computing and cloud industry which has seen enormous growth during recent years led by Satya Nadella.
-Microsoft Chairman Bill Gates recently stepped down from his position to focus on his philanthropic activities.
+Microsoft Chairman Bill Gates recently stepped down from his position to invest time in his philanthropic activities.
 The company was founded in 1975.
 It has its headquarters in Redmund, Washington, United States.
-The company has experienced sharp growth in its revenue from the Cloud based services.
-Intelligent Cloud revenue of the company in 2019 reached around $39 billion, yoy growth of 21%.
+The company has experienced sharp growth in its revenue from Cloud-based services.
+Intelligent Cloud revenue of the company in 2019 reached around $39 billion, YoY growth of 21%.
 Microsoft Azure experienced revenue growth of around 72% in 2019 compared to the previous year.
-Microsoft has acquired a very large number of business over time.
+Microsoft has acquired many companies over the course of time.